Decorating & Design

 Specimen Trees

-Two statement trees tower above a meadow-like planting in this Kitsilano garden, and soften the home’s contemporary, angular lines and add height to the plantings.
-As these trees mature, they will provide a canopy of shade to keep the garden cool.
+Two statement trees tower above a meadow-like planting in this West Coast garden, softening the home’s contemporary, angular lines and adding height to the plantings.
+As these trees mature, they provide a canopy of shade to keep the garden cool.

 Designate Zones